matanbt/neurovascular-project/README.md

 - `logger=csv`: change the logger to be a simple _CSV_ file.
 - `trainer.max_epochs=20`: Change the max epochs amount to 20.

-### Run the baseline model (non-Deep model)
+### Run the baseline model (Sklearn based, non-deep model)
 ```bash
 python -m src.baseline.baseline
 ```

+### Utils
+- **Visualize dataset:** You can visualize a dataset (of similar form to the given datasets) by utilizing `scripts/visualize_data.py`

 ## Dirs and Files (with most logic)
 - `./data`: all datasets used for our models.
 - `./notebooks`: all notebooks used for exploring the data and POCing models.
+- `./cofings`: configuration yaml files, used to run the project.
+- `./src`: source code used for the project (from data extraction, feature engineering, models logic to training and testing).
-- `./src/datamodules`: package for feature engineering and data preprocessing.
+  - `datamodules/`: package for feature engineering and data preprocessing.
-  - `mnist_datamodule.py`: lightning's datamodule for our dataset.
+    - `neurovascu_datamodule.py`: lightning's datamodule that wraps our datasets.
     - `components/nv_fetcher.py`: module for fetching raw data from neuro-vascular dataset.
     - `components/nv_datasets.py`: module for various datasets of neuro-vascular, created using feature-engineering.
-- `./src/baseline`: package that contain our first and simplest model
+  - `baseline/`: package that contain our first and simplest model
     - `baseline.py`: contains the classic linear-regression model.
     - `models.py`: contains some additional models, including naive one for control.
   - `./src/models`: package that contain all our Deep Learning models.
-  - `linear_regression_module.py`: reproducing the results from regression in `baseline.py` just in NN.
+  - `./src/utils/handmade_metrics.py`: implementation of the special metrics we applied on the models during training / testing.